-(PQ: admission to the pre-primary teacher education endorsement program; or consent of the Department of Teacher Education.
+ECE4317E Pre-primary Methods Lab-Endorsement0 cr (PQ: admission to the pre-primary teacher education endorsement program; or consent of the Department of Teacher Education.
 PSY2108 and EDU3235.
 Must be taken concurrently with ECE4316) Observation and teaching in a pre-primary (ages 3-5) classroom.

-(PQ: admission to the early childhood education teacher education program and concurrently enrolled in ECE4316 or ECE3306) This course is an opportunity to relate theory to practice; deal with issues arising from field placement experiences, discuss topics applicable to all curricular areas, discuss professionalism in the field of early childhood education, work on professional portfolio development, discuss issues and current trends in early childhood education and prepare for the Teacher Performance Assessment Early Childhood Education.
+ECE4836 Early Childhood Seminar II.....0-1 cr (PQ: admission to the early childhood education teacher education program and concurrently enrolled in ECE4316 or ECE3306) This course is an opportunity to relate theory to practice; deal with issues arising from field placement experiences, discuss topics applicable to all curricular areas, discuss professionalism in the field of early childhood education, work on professional portfolio development, discuss issues and current trends in early childhood education and prepare for the Teacher Performance Assessment Early Childhood Education.
 To be taken concurrently with the enrollment in early childhood core courses and field experiences.